 For our first example, no boundary conditions are imposed.
-From the properties of h in (RM) and from the isometry between $M{\varphi}$ and $\mathbb{R}^2$ , we infer that the random walk of the state on $M{\varphi}$ is a random walk with Gaussian steps on $\mathbb{R}^2$ .
-The coordinates $\tau$ and s are orthogonal and the steps in $\tau$ and s are independent, identically distributed normal random variables.
-It follows that the probability density function of the random vector of the final state $\varphi_f$ at the time of observation is a normal, circularly symmetric function of $\tau$ and s on $\mathbb{R}^2$ .
-Therefore, the probability of the particle being located near a or bis the product of the probability that the expected value $\mu_z$ is near a or b and the probability that the standard deviation $\delta_z$ is less than $\delta$ .
-However, for a given initial state, the probability of $\delta_z$ being less than $\delta$ is just a constant coefficient, which is the same for the convergence of the initial state to either $g_a$ or $g_b$ .
-In other words, the probability we are considering is proportional to the probability of $\mu_z$ being near a or b on the z-axis.
+From the properties of \hat{h} in (RM) and from the isometry between M{φ} and \mathbb{R}^2 , we infer that the random walk of the state on M{φ} is a random walk with Gaussian steps on \mathbb{R}^2 .
+The coordinates τ and s are orthogonal and the steps in τ and s are independent, identically distributed normal random variables.
+It follows that the probability density function of the random vector of the final state φ_f at the time of observation is a normal, circularly symmetric function of τ and s on \mathbb{R}^2 .
+Therefore, the probability of the particle being located near a or bis the product of the probability that the expected value μ_z is near a or b and the probability that the standard deviation δ_z is less than δ .
+However, for a given initial state, the probability of δ_z being less than δ is just a constant coefficient, which is the same for the convergence of the initial state to either g_a or g_b .
+In other words, the probability we are considering is proportional to the probability of μ_z being near a or b on the z-axis.

-$$P_b = \frac{\text{number of steps from } \mu_z \text{ to } a}{\text{number of steps from } a \text{ to } b} = \frac{\mu_z - a}{b - a} = |\beta|^2.$$ (29)
+$$P_b = \frac{\text{number of steps from } \mu_z \text{ to } a}{\text{number of steps from } a \text{ to } b} = \frac{\mu_z - a}{b - a} = |\beta|^2.$$ (20)

 Let us emphasize that the collapse of the state in the model is associated with the state approaching a physical eigenstate of position during the random walk.
-The state becomes well-localized, positioned at either point a or b, indicating that a collapse has occurred.
+The state becomes well-localized, positioned at either point aor b, indicating that a collapse has occurred.
 Although the presence of absorbing boundaries in the second example alters the walk by changing the space of states, the absorption process itself is not equivalent to collapse.
 In particular, the state becomes well-localized as it approaches the endpoints before being absorbed.
 The measuring device in the model influences the state's evolution by subjecting it to a random walk, as described in (RM).
-However, the device's role after the state reaches $g_a$ or $g_b$ is simply to register this outcome.
+However, the device's role after the state reaches g_a or g_b is simply to register this outcome.
 Moreover, whether or not the outcome has been recorded, the collapse has already occurred.
 As explained in Section II, stability of a macroscopic measuring device in this framework is ensured by the transition to Newtonian dynamics in the $\mathbb{D} \to 0$ limit.
 Since the Born rule for the particle's state is also satisfied, collapse in the framework is equivalent to a dynamic approach to a physical eigenstate of position.

-The random walk of the state in the model was constrained to remain on the manifold $M{\varphi}$ .
-Even with this constraint, reaching the eigenstates $g_a$ and $g_b$ depends on the standard deviation $\delta_z$ falling below the value $\delta$ , associated with the size of the measuring component of a detector.
-The isotropic distribution of state steps, driven by the Hamiltonian in (RM), enables propagation into the space of states $\mathbb{CP}^{L_2}$ , seemingly reducing further the likelihood of reaching an eigenstate.
-This issue can be addressed mathematically by adding a drift term to the random walk in $(\mathbf{RM})$ or simply by considering equivalence classes of eigenstates that are indistinguishable to the measuring device.
-We will first discuss the model with drift and then examine the driftless case, where the state can still reach the equivalence classes $\{g_a\}$ and $\{g_b\}$ with probabilities consistent with observations.
+The random walk of the state in the model was constrained to remain on the manifold M{φ} .
+Even with this constraint, reaching the eigenstates g_a and g_b depends on the standard deviation δ_z falling below the value δ , associated with the size of the measuring component of a detector.
+The isotropic distribution of state steps, driven by the Hamiltonian in (RM), enables propagation into the space of states \mathbb{CP}^{L_2} , seemingly reducing further the likelihood of reaching an eigenstate.
+This issue can be addressed mathematically either by adding a drift term to the random walk in (RM) or by considering equivalence classes of states that are indistinguishable to the measuring device.
+In the latter case, the initial state evolving under (RM) can still reach the equivalence classes $\{g_a\}$ and $\{g_b\}$ with probabilities consistent with observations.